 3. Hip Fracture

 Hip fractures are always the result of blunt trauma, such as a fall or accident.
-They are also more likely to happen on people with osteoporosis.
+They are also more likely to happen to people with osteoporosis.
 When they occur in older adults, the injury may require surgery.
 Sometimes the injury is not necessarily a bone break, but a dislocation of the ball-and-socket joints on either side of the hip.
 Rehabilitation for either type of injury may take months.

 Symptoms of a Hip Fracture